JerseyTome Research Team

 - Status: Still in production for current-season retail

 - Market: Active player discount applies.
-Will appreciate post-retirement.
+Collectors expect growing demand post-retirement.

 The strategic play: Adidas-era championship season pieces (2014-15, 2016-17) are the strongest long-term holds because they combine championship narrative with closed-set scarcity.
 Nike-era pieces are currently underpriced relative to their eventual post-retirement value.